zapdostimetheory/UnzipsTons/README.md

 This was helpful for me on a couple of occasions, so making this public.

 It is very rudimentary: you have to edit the source in order to change the source/destination folders.
 This is an intentional choice as this has no error handling whatsoever.
+If I feel up to it, I'll actually make it interactable in a future date.

 In order to run the program, enter into a python terminal of your choosing, and manually type "UnzipsTons.py" to run the program.

+Enjoy!